 Alcohol consumption is dangerous for all drivers.
 At least 14 percent of fatal motorcycle crashes in 2010 can be attributed to the driver operating with more than a 0.08 blood alcohol level.
 Also be alert to the effects of substances such as prescription drugs and over-the-counter medications, such as cough and cold medicine.

 Injured in a motorcycle accident by a negligent driver?
 You Have Legal Rights.

 You have options for compensation if you have been injured in a motorcycle accident caused by someone else’s negligence.
-We hope you won’t have to, but you can schedule a free case evaluation with a personal injury lawyer at the Preszler Law Firm in Ontario by calling 1-800-JUSTICE® or completing our online form.
+We hope you won’t have to, but you can schedule a free case evaluation with a personal injury lawyer at the Preszler Injury Lawyers in Ontario by calling 1-800-JUSTICE® or completing our online form.